ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 ---

-program ESP8266 with ino bin and littlefs bin
+program ESP8266 with *.ino.bin and *.littlefs.bin

-connect your computer / phone / tablet WiFi to "ESP-WIFI-MANAGER-(?????)"
+- connect your computer / phone / tablet WiFi to "ESP-WIFI-MANAGER-(?????)"
 Access Point, WiFi Direct Connect

-Browse to 192.168.4.1 for wifi manager and configure ESP8266 for your wifirouter
+- Browse to 192.168.4.1 for wifi manager and configure ESP8266 for your wifirouter

-hope the rest goes automaticly
+- hope the rest goes automaticly
-- (MS Windows users might need to install Apple iTunes to get mDNS URL .local working)
+- - (MS Windows users might need to install Apple iTunes to get mDNS URL .local working)
-- Android phone/tablet use Bonjourbrowser App to see list browse mDNS https://play.google.com/store/apps/details?id=de.wellenvogel.bonjourbrowser&hl=nl&gl=US
+- - Android phone/tablet use Bonjourbrowser App to see list browse mDNS https://play.google.com/store/apps/details?id=de.wellenvogel.bonjourbrowser&hl=nl&gl=US

 Succes!!!
 Play and have Fun with Electra, Warning Fiddling with Electra can Kill You!